-Indiana Electric Cooperatives, the association representing the state’s 38 electric distribution cooperatives, remains concerned about the impact the Environmental Protection Agency’s (EPA) Clean Power Plan and the impact new regulations iStock_000013885270Largewill have on its members.
+Indiana Electric Cooperatives, the association representing the state’s 38 electric distribution cooperatives, remains concerned about the impact the Environmental Protection Agency’s (EPA) Clean Power Plan and the impact new regulations will have on its members.

 “As not-for-profit, member-owned electric cooperatives, we have a responsibility to represent the best interests of our member consumers,” said Rick Coons, CEO of Indiana Electric Cooperatives.
 “The potential for this rule to dramatically raise the price of electricity and damage the state’s economy is too great.”